SAML-Toolkits/php-saml/README.md

 }
 ```

-If the SLS endpoints receives an Logout Request, the request is
+If the SLS endpoints receives a Logout Response, the response is
-validated, the session is closed and a Logout Response is sent
+validated and the session could be closed
-to the SLS endpoint of the idP.

 ```php
 // part of the processSLO method